ConorCorp/ConorCorp.github.io/content/posts/make-debuggin-suck-less/index.md

 ### 🍻 Document your eventual success and how it happened.
   Highly underrated 🥂
 ## Also, your writing career?
-[Cliff Stoll](https://www.kleinbottle.com/) kept one which enabled which enabled him to find his hacker and retell the journey in his infamous: [*The Cuckoo's Egg*](https://en.wikipedia.org/wiki/The_Cuckoo%27s_Egg_(book)).
+[Cliff Stoll](https://www.kleinbottle.com/) kept one which enabled him to find his hacker and retell the journey in his infamous: [*The Cuckoo's Egg*](https://en.wikipedia.org/wiki/The_Cuckoo%27s_Egg_(book)).
 So, keep a logbook for your future Pulitzer.